UBrau/SPARpipe/README.md

 3. Map demultiplexed FASTQ files to junction libraries using `2_align.pl`.
 4. Extract read counts and metrics from BAM, and generate files with raw PSI, RPM, read counts, and pseudo-inclusion/exclusion reads using `3_count.pl`.
-In case the project is distributed over several 'batches', each one is run separately.
+In case the project is distributed over several 'batches', they will be combined.
+Events and samples are checked against the provided templates.
-5. Combine batches and check samples against a template, as well as check events.